-Why study philosophy at Maryville College?
+Why study Philosophy at MC?

 A liberal arts education is about learning to be free.
 Philosophy, (which literally means the "love of wisdom") lies at the heart of a liberal arts education because it asks students to pursue truth wherever it may lead.
 As a philosophy major, you will tackle the “big issues”: about what’s real and what isn’t; about what and who you are and your place in the world; about how we should live with one another and what makes life worthwhile.
 To tackle those issues well, you will learn skills that will serve you well in your college career, in the working world and all your life.
 Studying philosophy teaches you, for instance, to pay careful attention to others, to analyze ideas and test arguments, to see problems in their complexity and appreciate a range of solutions.
 You will also learn to make up your own mind thoughtfully, and to communicate your ideas with clarity and precision.

 That helps explain why philosophy majors do so well in a remarkable variety of career paths, including law, politics, film, business, education, ministry, medicine and writing.

 Maryville College Works is a comprehensive career preparation program that is integrated into the College’s four-year liberal arts curriculum.
 Key components include assessment, advising, networking and professional experiences.